Business users responsibilities

 Changing Your Password

 If you ever feel that your password has been compromised, change it immediately on Members Only.
-You can do this by using the pull down menu under your user settings in the top right-hand corner of any page.
+You can do this by using the pull down menu under your name in the top right-hand corner of any page.
 Select "Reset Password" and follow instructions.

 If you need assistance, contact the FHLB Service Desk using the FHLB Security Contact information listed below.